Fiat Palio: 2004–2016

-2007–2011 (Phase IV)
+2007–2011

 The last Palio facelift was launched in 2007, in Natal, Brazil.
 The design of the body was inspired by the new version of the Grande Punto, which was launched in Brazil in the first quarter of 2008.

 This fourth facelift included a new front, rear, and side designs, but it kept the original chassis from the 1996 model, being marketed as the New Palio.
 It also has a minor change in the instrument panel with differences between the two variants sold.

 The trims for this new Palio are ELX with the 1.0- or the 1.4-L Fire engines, both flex (ethanol and petrol) and the "sporty" version 1.8R with the current revision of the 1.8-L 8-valve engine from GM, also flexible.
 The new Torque engines were added to the Palio after the launch of the Grande Punto.
 The Palio Adventure introduced the new limited slip differential and new suspension for off-road with front-wheel drive.

 In 2011, after buying the Brazilian factory and the project of the Tritec engine, Fiat modified it and launched its new line of 4 cylinder engines (E-Torq) in South America, being the 1.6 16V (114 HP) equipping all the family, and the 1.75 (sold as 1.8, 130 HP) equipping the Strada and Palio Weekend.

 In 2012 Palio and its LWB-sedan variant, Albea has been discontinued in Tofaş plant.

-In 2015 the station-wagon variant has been renamed as Fiat Weekend, dropping the Palio name.
+In 2014 the station-wagon variant has been renamed as Fiat Weekend, dropping the Palio name.

-Second generation (326, 2011)
+Second generation (326; 2011)

 An all-new generation of Palio was revealed in October 2011, at the annual Fiat dealers' meeting in Mykonos, Greece.
 The official launch, however, took place on 4 November 2011, in Brazil.
 It is the first total remodeling since launch in 1996.
 The project, code named 326, was anticipated by the success of the new Fiat Uno in Brazil.
 One of the new versions will be the Sporting, a trim level known for the sporty versions of the Siena, Uno, Idea, Bravo, and Strada.
 In late 2017, the Fiat Palio assembly line stopped in Argentina, due to Fiat's plans to start assembling the new Fiat Cronos, the saloon version of Fiat Argo, as well as a basic version of Argo without the Chrysler UConnect multimedia system, making the Palio officially discontinued worldwide after 21 years.